5 Star Service

 If you are using the receiver without a thermostat, such as for hot water control, then you need to be aware of this Fail Safe mode.

-For instance, if you turn on one of the receiver channels via a Scene, the receiver will enter Fail Safe mode after 60 minutes.
+For instance, if you turn on / off one of the receiver channels via a Scene, the receiver will enter Fail Safe mode after 60 minutes.

-Therefore, for these types of scenes, you should have the scene set the receiver channel to 'On' every 30-45 minutes during its 'On' schedule period.
+Therefore, for these types of scenes, you should have the scene repeat the command every 30-45 minutes to prevent the Fail Safe mode.

 If you are using both channels without a thermostat, then you need the scene(s) to do the same for both channels as either one will cause the receiver to enter Fail Safe mode.